pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 miniKanren
 ==========

-Given that unification and reification are fully implemented for Aesara objects via the :mod:`unificiation` package, the `kanren <https://github.com/pythological/kanren>`_ package can be used with Aesara graphs, as well.
+Given that unification and reification are fully implemented for Pytensor objects via the :mod:`unificiation` package, the `kanren <https://github.com/pythological/kanren>`_ package can be used with Pytensor graphs, as well.
 :mod:`kanren` implements the `miniKanren <http://minikanren.org/>`_ domain-specific language for relational programming.

 Refer to the links above for a proper introduction to miniKanren, but suffice it to say that